aiqinxuancai/ChatGPTSharp/README.md

 ## Update

+### 1.1.3 20230508
+* Removed the old token algorithm code and now supports netstandard2.0, now, the library can also be used with .NET Framework.

 ### 1.1.2 20230429
 * Support for the GPT-4 model and correction of the maximum token count for 8k and 32k.